getporter/porter/docs/content/mixin-dev-guide/commands.md

 ## install

-The install command (required) is called from inside the invocation image during the `porter run` command.
+The install command (required) is called from inside the bundle image during the `porter run` command.
 The current step from the manifest is passed on stdin.
 The mixin should write any output values to their own files in the `/cnab/app/porter/outputs/` directory.